-- 1. The faculty board, the board of examiners and the examiners may use the student portal, e-mail through the UM account or the (faculty) website for communications relating to the programme and examinations. - 2.
-The faculty board, the board of examiners and the examiners may use the student portal, e-mail through the UM account and the (faculty) website to announce decisions. - 3.
+- 1. The faculty board, the board of examiners and the examiners may use the digital learning environment, email through the UM account or the (faculty) website for communications relating to the programme and examinations. - 2.
+The faculty board, the board of examiners and the examiners may use the digital learning environment, email through the UM account and the (faculty) website to announce decisions. - 3.
 The student must regularly check their university e-mail address, the Faculty website and the digital learning environment.
 Information disseminated via e-mail, the digital learning environment or the website will be assumed to be known.